 The ABLE curriculum has been carefully designed by a team of instructional experts for maximum learning impact.
 We do not allow material changes to the content or delivery of the curriculum.
 However, if your agency wishes to use custom videos or other agency-specific content, please contact the ABLE Team, and we will work with you to determine the best approach.

 Does the course really need to be a full day?

 The initial training course consists of 7.5 hours of active instructional time, exclusive of breaks.
 We recommend allocating 9 hours to provide two 15-minute breaks and a one-hour lunch.
-The entire course must be taught as designed; however, we are currently developing a curriculum that will allow for two 4-hour sessions that can be delivered on consecutive days.
+The entire course must be taught as designed; however, please contact our team for more information about a curriculum that allows for two 4-hour sessions that can be delivered on consecutive days.

 I’m in a pinch.
 Can a non-ABLE-certified instructor fill in for me?

 No. Only instructors who have successfully completed our Train-the-Trainer program are authorized to teach the ABLE curriculum.
 The course material requires a deep familiarity with, and understanding of, the theory and practice underlying active bystandership.
 To prevent dilution of the ABLE instructional design, only the ABLE Project certifies ABLE instructors.
 If additional instructors in your agency wish to be certified, please contact the ABLE team to inquire about future Train-the-Trainer availability.

 I’m an independent trainer/consultant/facilitator.
 Can I use the ABLE materials in my own training?